-If you have significant assets, it may be to your benefit to carry a higher limit just in case you are involved in an accident that causes injury to some-one else or damage to property.
+If you have significant assets, it may be to your benefit to carry a higher limit just in case you are involved in an accident that causes injury to someone else or property damage.

 Update your policy.

-Check with your insurance company to see if you currently have any type of limited coverage.
+Check with your insurance company to see if you have any limited coverage.

 Look into medical payments coverage.

-Medical payments coverage pays your medical bills as well as your passenger’s and is available in limits up to $25,000 in most states.
+Medical payments coverage pays your medical bills and your passenger’s and is available in limits up to $25,000 in most states.

 Make sure custom parts and equipment are covered.

-Additional parts such as chrome plating, a custom paint job, saddlebags or special rims usually increase the value of your motor-cycle and may not be covered.
-If you’ve added any custom parts or equipment, you’ll want to check your policy or call your independent agent to make sure they’re covered.
+Additional parts such as chrome plating, a custom paint job, saddlebags, or special rims usually increase the value of your motorcycle and may not be covered.
+If you’ve added any custom parts or equipment, you’ll want to check your policy or call your independent agent to ensure they’re covered.

 Know your options.